‘Vanity Fair’ cover shot by Black photographer for 1st time

 The new issue of Vanity Fair featuring a powerful image of Oscar-winning actor Viola Davis marks the first time the publication has featured the work of a Black photographer on its cover.

 The historic image of Davis, shot by photographer Dario Calmese, shows the 54-year-old in profile, her back facing the camera.
-Davis is wearing a glue gown with a deep plunge in the back, hand on hip.
+Davis is wearing a blue gown with a deep plunge in the back, hand on hip.

 The publication has “had a problem in the past with putting Black women on the covers,” Davis says in an interview for the magazine.